GothenburgBitFactory/bugwarrior/bugwarrior/docs/common_configuration.rst

     # that you want to keep when replace_tags is set to true.
     static_tags =

-    # A list of attributes that shouldn't be *updated* by bugwarrior.
-Use for
+    # A list of attributes that shouldn't be *updated* by bugwarrior for any services.
-    # values that you want to tune manually.
-Note that service-specific UDAs
+    # Use for values that you want to tune manually.
-    # can be included here.
     static_fields = priority

 In addition to the ``[general]`` section, sections may be named